zulip/zulip/docs/production/troubleshooting.md

 ## Overview and resources

+If you encounter issues while self-hosting Zulip, the first thing to do is look at Zulip's logs, which are located in `/var/log/zulip/`.

+That directory contains one log file for each service, plus `errors.log` (has all errors and the first place you should check), `server.log` (has logs from the Django and Tornado servers), and `workers.log` (has combined logs from the queue workers).
+Zulip also provides a [tool to search through `server.log`][log-search].

 Zulip uses [Supervisor](http://supervisord.org/index.html) to monitor and control its many Python services.
 Read the next section, [Using supervisorctl](#using-supervisorctl), to learn how to use the